HomeBrain-ARG/People_Counter_Intel_OpenVino/WRITEUP.md

 * File with **.xml** extension: Describes the network topology.
 * File with **.bin** extension: Contains the weights and biases binary data.

-The steps to convert custom layers are the following one:
+The mechanics to perform a conversion is as follows:

-• Using Model Optimizer to Generate IR Files Containing the Custom Layer.
+• Using Model Optimizer to generate IR files containing the custom layer.
 • Edit the CPU Extension Template Files.
-• Execute the Model with the Custom Layer.
+• Execute the model with the custom layer.

 In our project, pre-trained SSD TensorFlow models have been used, as we have observed, the more complex the chosen models have been, the more custom layers we have found.

+We'll see an example of conversion and executing using the pre-trained model called **SSD_MobileNet_v1_coco_2018_01_28**:

 ## Comparing Model Performance: